Hilbert schemes with two Borel-fixed points: Introduction

 \section{Introduction}

-The Hilbert scheme, $\Hilb^{P(t)} \mathbf{P}^n$, which parameterizes closed subschemes of $\mathbf{P}^n$ with fixed a Hilbert polynomial $P(t)$ introduced by Grothendieck \cite{g} has attracted a lot of interest, but there are very few cases in which these schemes have been completely described.
-The first result in this direction was by Fogarty \cite{f} who proved that $\Hilb^{d} \, \P^2$ is non-singular.
-A celebrated result of Piene and Schlessinger \cite{ps} shows that the twisted cubic compactification, $\Hilb^{3t+1} \, \P^n$, has two non-singular components that meet transversely.
-Reeves and Stillman \cite{rs} showed that every Hilbert scheme contains a non-singular Borel fixed point.
-As a consequence Hilbert schemes with a single Borel fixed point are non-singular.
-In fact, most other Hilbert schemes or components of Hilbert schemes that are very well understood have few Borel fixed points (Remark \ref{fewborel}).
-Thus by restricting the structure of the Borel fixed points, one might obtain many smooth or mildly singular (components of) Hilbert schemes.
+The Hilbert scheme $\Hilb^P(\PP^n)$ which parameterizes closed subschemes of $\mathbf{P}^n$ with a fixed Hilbert polynomial $P$ introduced by Grothendieck \cite{g} has attracted a lot of interest, but their global geometry is not well understood.
+The earliest results in this direction were obtained by Hartshorne \cite{HARTSHORNE_CONNECTED}, who showed that $\Hilb^P(\PP^n)$ is connected, and Fogarty \cite{FOGARTY}, who proved that $\Hilb^{P}(\PP^2)$ is smooth.
+Later on, Reeves-Stillman \cite{rs} showed that every Hilbert scheme of projective space contains a smooth Borel-fixed point.
+As a consequence, Hilbert schemes with a single Borel-fixed point are smooth and irreducible, and Staal \cite{STAAL} completely classified these Hilbert schemes.
+In fact, most other Hilbert schemes or components of Hilbert schemes that are very well understood have few Borel-fixed points.
+For example, the twisted cubic compactification $\Hilb^{3t+1}(\PP^n)$, which has two smooth components that meet transversely \cite{ps}, has three Borel-fixed points.
+Thus, by restricting the structure of the Borel-fixed points one might obtain many smooth or mildly singular (components of) Hilbert schemes.
+After the first version of this paper was available, Skjelnes-Smith \cite{SMOOTH_HILB} classified all smooth Hilbert schemes and described their geometry.
+Complementing \cite{SMOOTH_HILB}, our work may be seen as a first step towards a classification of mildly singular Hilbert schemes.

-In this paper, we study Hilbert schemes with at most three Borel fixed points.
-We classify Hilbert schemes with two Borel fixed points and determine when they are non-singular or irreducible.
-By computing the deformation space directly from the obstruction theory for the Hilbert scheme, we show that the singularities that occur are cones over certain Segre embeddings of $\P^a \times \P^b$.
+In this paper, we study Hilbert schemes with at most three Borel-fixed points.
+We classify Hilbert schemes with two Borel-fixed points, show that they are reduced and determine when they are irreducible or smooth.
+Using the tangent-obstruction theory for the Hilbert scheme we show that the singularities that occur are cones over certain Segre embeddings of $\PP^a \times \PP^b$.

-Let $k$ be a field of characteristic $0$.
-To describe our results we may assume that the Hilbert scheme parameterizes subschemes of codimension at least $2$ (Proposition \ref{codim2reduction}, Corollary \ref{borel3}).
-There are two distinguished points on Hilbert schemes, the \textit{lexicographic point} and the \textit{expansive point} (Definition \ref{Lex}, Remark \ref{expansiveDef}).
-The lexicographic point is always a non-singular point (Theorem \ref{lexpoint}).
-If the Hilbert scheme has more than one Borel fixed point, the expansive point differs from the lexicographic point \cite[Proposition 6.6]{cs}.